 Observe your inner world for a few weeks without judgment, only curiosity.
 Easier said than done, right?

 This activity may seem very difficult at first.
 You might not even be able to find that place of quiet.
 When I first attempted, I had a ton of negative self-talk and incessant critical chatter.
+(My inner critic was the driver.)
 If someone had asked me to observe myself without judgment, I would NOT have thought it was possible.
-Until I started and practiced... until I could.
+Until I started.
+And practiced... until I could.

 Just begin.
 Don't try to change anything.
 Simply notice.